Drishyam (film series): Drishyam 2

 Jeethu Joseph and Mohanlal were filming for Ram prior to the COVID-19 lockdown in India, however the shooting of the film was stalled as some sequences they want to film in foreign locations, such as London and Cairo.
-As the crew realised that the filming would take time to continue, Jeethu decided to start the works for Drishyam 2, a sequel to their 2015 film Drishyam which he had plans for some time.
-As the shooting of the film would only take place in Kerala, Jeethu realised it was most appropriate film to shoot after the lockdown ends.
+As the crew realised that the filming would take time to continue, Jeethu decided to start the works for Drishyam 2, a sequel to their 2013 film Drishyam for which he had plans for a while.
+As the shooting of the film would only take place in Kerala, Jeethu realised it was the most appropriate film to shoot after the lockdown ended.
 The film was officially announced by Mohanlal on his 60th birthday on 21 May 2020.
 It was intended to start filming soon after the government allows permission to begin film shootings.
 Mohanlal said during an interview that he has read the script, and shooting might begin after lockdown.
 Antony Perumbavoor who produced Drishyam returns as the producer.
 Jeethu said that it is a direct continuation of the last film and for that he has retained the principal characters along with some new additions in the secondary cast.
 In the turn of events, Georgekutty and his family now leads an affluent life and Georgekutty has opened a cinema theatre and is also planning to produce a film.

 Drishyam 3

-Director Jeethu Joseph revealed that Drishyam 3 is in early stages of development and expected to release in late 2025 or early 2026.
+Jeethu Joseph stated that the idea for a third part came to him after completing Drishyam 2, beginning with the climax that first took shape in his mind.
+During the film's release, when Mohanlal asked whether there was a possibility of another sequel, he shared with him the envisioned climax of the potential continuation, which Mohanlal liked and encouraged Jeethu to develop further.
+In February 2021, shortly after the release of Drishyam 2, producer Antony Perumbavoor told Manorama News that Jeethu was contemplating about Drishyam 3 and had discussed it with Mohanlal, expressing hope that it would happen.
+A few days later, Jeethu told The Quint, "if I get a thread good enough to explore, I will start developing it.
+It will be a crime if I don't".
+At the Mazhavil Entertainment Awards in August 2022, Antony confirmed that Drishyam 3 would "definitely happen" and they were working on ideas.
+In November that year, Jeethu stated that he had "something in mind.
+However, I'm still looking for the spark to move it forward".

+In a March 2024 interview with Deccan Chronicle, Jeethu said he was exploring the possibility of a sequel and would proceed only if he found a good idea, stressing that he would never make a sequel purely for financial gain.
+In August 2024, during an interview with Red FM, he revealed that he was stuck on a particular area of the story, though he already knew how the film would end.
+On 20 February 2025, Drishyam 3 was officially announced by Mohanlal through his social media handles.